County of Marin Health and Human Services

 What is H5N1 Bird Flu?

 H5N1 bird flu is a specific strain or type of influenza virus.
 H5N1 bird flu is also called highly pathogenic avian influenza (HPAI).
 H5N1 bird flu can infect wild birds, poultry, and mammals such as cows.
-Human infections with H5N1 bird flu are rare, but spread of the virus may lead to changes that make it more likely to infect humans.
+Human infections with H5N1 bird flu are rare; however, the spread of the virus may lead to mutations that increase its likelihood of infecting humans.

 Public Health Recommendations